Ada-Audio/audio_wavefiles/cookbook/cookbook.md

 end Write_7_1_4_Channel_Sine_Wavefile;
 ~~~~~~~~~~

-## Display channel configuration of a wavefile
+## Displaying the channel configuration of a wavefile

 ~~~~~~~~~~ada
 with Audio.RIFF.Wav.Formats; use Audio.RIFF.Wav.Formats;